 - believing they cannot change their work schedule so that they can work the hours or days they prefer

-Those who use technology, for example cell phones, beepers, pagers, computers, email, and fax, more frequently feel overworked.
-So do those who are more accessible to their employers during non-working hours and days.
+Your cell phone and other technology that makes you more accessible to your employer during non-working hours can cause you to feel more overworked.
 If possible, try to set aside a day, or several hours of each day, when you are off limits.

-Turn off your beeper and your cell phone, and don't check your email during that time.
-If your boss is willing to work with you on this, you can set aside times when you are always available, and other times when you are never available.
-Make yourself available when your boss needs you most and hopefully he or she will reciprocate by allowing you to have some time to yourself.
+Don't answer your phone and don't check email during that time.
+Consult with your boss to come up with times to be inaccessible that would work best for both of you.
+Offer to be available when your boss needs you most, and hopefully, he or she will reciprocate by allowing you to have some time to yourself.

 The authors of the study also sought to answer the question: "Do Different Demographic Groups Feel More Or Less Overworked?"
-They came to the following conclusions:1
+They came to the following conclusions:

 - Women feel more overworked than men.

-- Managers and professionals feel more overworked than others.
+- Managers and professionals report feeling more overworked than other workers.

 - The mere presence of more family responsibilities is not associated with feeling more overworked.